Roasted Butternut Squash and Red Pepper Soup

 Instructions

-6. Add the butternut squash, red peppers, garlic, and chilli to a saucepan along with the vegetable stock and seasonings.
+- Add the butternut squash, red peppers, garlic, and chili to a saucepan along with the vegetable stock and seasonings.
 Adjust to your own tastes.

-8. While the soup is heating, add your pine nuts and cumin seeds to a clean, dry frying pan and dry-toasted for 3 minutes on a high heat - be careful not to let them burn!
+- While the soup is heating, add your pine nuts to a clean, dry frying pan and dry-toast with for 3 minutes on a high heat - be careful not to let them burn!

-9. Serve the soup with a swirl of vegan creme fraiche and scatter over the seeds and chopped coriander.
+- Serve the soup with a swirl of cream and oil and scatter over the seeds and chopped parsley.
 Serve with bread or on its own!

 Notes